lcapo/developer-documentation-hotel/hotel/StaticConfiguration.rst

 *  <MaxNumberRoomCandidates>3</MaxNumberRoomCandidates>:

-- Maximum number of candidates that can be requested.
+- Maximum number of room candidates that can be requested in the same avail request.

 |

 *  <MaxPaxInRoomCandidates>3</MaxPaxInRoomCandidates>:

--Maximum number of pax in a candidate.
+-Maximum number paxs in same room that can be requested in the same avail request.

 |

 *  <Release>0</Release>:

 -Minimum days that is required in between booking date and checking date ( days in advance ).
+If the value is cero there is no limitation.

 |

 *  <MinimumStay>0</MinimumStay>:

 -Minimum number of days that need to be booked.
+If the value is cero there is no limitation.

 |